 I thought this was an excellent psychological thriller.
 It was scary at times, but not as scary as a top horror movie.
 The way people react in a hopeless situation was scary.
 A survival of the fittest.
 The dominant individuals taking the reins.
 The weaker individuals crawling in a submissive position so that they see a chance to survive.
 Arquette played this behavior properly in this film.
 Beyond that, her contribution is simply nil.
 Formerly her joining a movie was a guarantee for some functionally nice nudity.
 In this movie she was usually strategically covered and so there remains, besides a few hysterical mood-swings, in terms of performances not much left.

 It wasn’t exactly a SF either.
 Although the so-called North Koreans with futuristic bio-suits gave it a SF touch.
 The only implausible fact I could find was the speed in which the arrogant, sadistic and degrading behavior evolved in some characters.
-The movie doesn’t give any indication of the time frame that it evolved.
+The movie doesn’t give any indication of the used time frame.
 Are they only a few days, some weeks or months locked up?
 The 2nd part is a claustrophobic spiral of senseless violence and a model of how individuals can grow into an over-dominant and dictatorial role within a closed community.
 The scenes are sometimes brutal and aggressive, but nothing is explicitly portrayed f.e. chopping the bodies into pieces.
 The two dominant bald heads really are a creepy display of two totally freaky guys.

 However, the way Sam responded was beyond my comprehension.
 Would I witness how those two are terrorizing the whole group, use torture techniques in order to get a combination and abuse a woman until she drops dead, I surely would ensure that their brains were splashed against a wall if I could lay my hand on a weapon.
 Merciless.